PavanRangani/docs/docs/prd/contact-company/contact-requirements.md

   - Number input field
   - If zip code is not valid shows error `Invalid Format`.
 - `Country` - Auto complete dropdown of country.
 Default `USA` selected.
+- `Select {Company name} Address`
+  - This dropdown fields is applicable only when Company is selected for the contact.
+  - It shows all current address of the selected company.
+  - Addresses are alphabetical sorted on the address.
+  - Shows address details in the secondary information.

 #### Other Information